z/xonotic-server-management-suite/README.md

 ## Install

 ```
-./setup.sh          # this clones the server configs and modpack
+python setup.py install  # this clones the server configs and modpack
+xsms smbmod init         # setup SMB modpack and assets
 docker-compose up        # this brings up the arch described in docker-compose.yml
 ```

 All custom server assets go in `~/.xonotic-smb` on the host which gets mounted